View this document as: a single page | multiple pages.

 2. The CSP SHALL provide privacy training to all personnel and any third-party service providers who have access to sensitive information associated with the CSP’s identity service.

-General Equity Requirements
+General Customer Experience Requirements

-4. The CSP SHALL NOT make applicant participation in these risk assessments mandatory.
+5. The CSP SHALL NOT make applicant participation in these risk assessments mandatory.

 General Security Requirements